 Maybe you need some violence to cleanse your soul, which is fine to watch other people do, but please let that be the extent of it.
 David Fincher’s Gone Girl is the perfect bad-ass revenge movie in this situation.
 Watch Amy ruin her cheating husband’s life like you want to do to the person that broke your heart.

 Keanu Reeves seeks revenge for the death of the cutest beagle puppy in John Wick.
-There’s nice suits, A+ shooting, and the worst villains.
+There are nice suits, A+ shooting, and the worst villains.
 It’s everything you want in an action film with some serious anger and heartbreak behind it–just like the kind you’re feeling.
 When you finish that, you can watch the second one.

 Movies that will make you believe in the world again